Scholarships

 Eligibility:

-• GPA of at least a 3.0 or higher
+•  Must have at least a 2.8 high school cumulative GPA or higher

 Michigan Achievement Scholarship